fahimscirex/lazarus/README.md

 > Fish will be the default shell for Alacritty and zsh will be the default user shell.

 > I've edited `/etc/lxdm/Xsession` per my needs.
-If your DM uses `.xinitrc` or `.xsession` by default you won't have to edit Xsession.
+If your DM uses `.xinitrc` or `.xsession` by default, you won't have to edit Xsession.

 > Use your own OpenWeather API and city ID in conky config.